WFRT/Comps/graphics2/README.md

 ----------------------------------

 Code in this directory can be used to verify NetCDF files produced by COMPS.
-COMPS outputs these files by including 'outputs=verif' in the run specification.
-The verification files will be located in $COMPS/results/<runName>/verif/.
+COMPS outputs these files by including `outputs=verif` in the run specification.
+The verification files will be located in `$COMPS/results/<runName>/verif/`.

 ./verif is the main program for extracting verification results from these NetCDF files.
 For a full description of its features, run the command without arguments.